peterabbott/testing.infrastructure/ARTICLE.md

-We have automated testing for all other areas of software development lifecycle, why not Infrastrucutre?
+We have automated testing for software development lifecycle.
+So why not Infrastrucutre?

-With the emmergence of 'Infrastructure as Code' the lines of responsibility around configuring infrastructure become more blurred.
-We need to be able to test a change before it has a chance to bring an environment down, be proactive not reactive.
+With the emmergence of 'Infrastructure as Code' the responsibility of configuring insfrastructure are crossing over to developers, not just the domain of System Administrator.
+This makes the need to be able to test a change in isolation even more important, before you have the change of brining down an entire environment.

 This is where a tool like [Test Kitchen](http://kitchen.ci/) comes in.
-It is the glue between the provisioning tool of choice: Chef, Puppet, Ansible, etc; and the infrastruction being provisioned, AWS, Docker, VirtualBox, etc.
+It is the glue between the provisioning tools like Chef, Puppet, Ansible; the infrastruction being provisioned like AWS, Docker, VirtualBox; and the tests to validate the setup is correct.

 The simple concept is that Test Kichen allows you to execute a convergance on a  given platform(s) and then execute a suite of tests to verify the environment has been setup as expected.